-Rutgers Health will aim to ensure that all individuals, particularly those living in traditionally underserved areas, have access to high-quality health care regardless of their cultural or ethnic background or ability to pay.
-Rutgers Health will build on the success of our existing community health programs, many of which serve residents in urban communities of New Jersey.
+Rutgers Health aims to ensure that all individuals, particularly those living in traditionally underserved areas, have access to high-quality health care regardless of their cultural or ethnic background or ability to pay.
+Rutgers Health builds on the success of our existing community health programs, many of which serve residents in urban communities of New Jersey.

 The center offers free health care to the Newark community.
 Services include physical examinations, chronic disease management, gynecological care, and psychological counseling.
 All services are provided by volunteer medical students under the supervision of board-certified family physicians.

 Robert Wood Johnson Medical School (RWJMS) has a clearly stated commitment to community service and the improvement of community health.
 Medical students at RWJMS engage in a variety of community health activities, among them:

 The center offers comprehensive, family-oriented primary health care services including family medicine, internal medicine, infectious disease, pediatrics, obstetrics and gynecology, podiatry, family planning, and dentistry.

 The Rutgers School of Dental Medicine provides a full range of oral health services while training the next generation of dentists.
 Care is provided by dental students working under the direction of faculty members who are fully licensed dentists.

 The clinic serves the community of Newark with physical therapy services and education on wellness and health.
 It is supervised by a licensed physical therapist and student volunteers from the entry-level doctoral program in physical therapy.